INTERMAGNET/intermagnet.github.io/faq/07-what-is-send-webservice.md

 ---
-title: What is the web service for delivering data to INTERMAGNET ?
+title: What is the web service for delivering data to INTERMAGNET?
-layout: faq
+permalink: /faq/what-is-send-webservice.html
 ---

 The Paris and Edinburgh GIN both offer a web service for sending data to INTERMAGNET.
 The web service can be used interactively, but it is more likely that you will want to automate the delivery of data (possibly integrating the transmission to INTERMAGNET into your existing data processing).